DOT Number Registration Fees

 A USDOT Number is the most common type of trucking registration.
 Almost all businesses operating commercial vehicles pay fees to secure this number.
 A DOT Number is for vehicles that cross state lines or travel outside of a home state.
 But many intrastate trucking companies must also secure DOT Numbers.
 An intrastate carrier uses vehicles that never leave the home state.

 So, how does the DOT classify a commercial vehicle?
-It is any truck or truck and trailer combination that has a GVWR over 10,000 pounds.
+It is any truck or truck and trailer combination that has a GVWR of over 10,000 pounds.
 Even a pickup truck, van, or semi-tractor can use number registration through the DOT.
 All types of industry professionals need numbers with DOT status to operate.
 From landscapers to farmers to construction companies.
 Please call us now if you need more information about DOT registration.
 Our organization can take care of DOT Number registration on your behalf.
 When doing so, we promise to keep our fees low.
 This way, your carrier will be able to experience a better profit margin.

 Registering for UCR